Skip to main content

 3. If the concept of using an id like 'LIST' seems strange to you, you can always add another tagType and invalidate its root, but we recommend using the id approach as shown.

-We can compare the scenarios below to see how using a 'LIST' id can be leveraged to optimize behaviour.
+We can compare the scenarios below to see how using a 'LIST' id can be leveraged to optimize behavior.

 Invalidating everything of a type